Co-Parenting and the Military

 For military families, parenting plans need to include clear guidelines for how parents will maintain contact with their children when they are away.
-Of course, not all deployments or training are in areas that have easy or accessible communication.
-Plans also need to include:
+Of course, not all deployments or trainings are in areas that have easy or accessible communication.
+Parenting plans for co-parents in the military need to include:

-- What happens to the visitation schedule when a parent is deployed or training.
+- What happens to the visitation schedule when a parent is deployed or in training.

 - Specifics on how the military parent will receive updates on matters concerning the children.

-- Guidelines as to what happens if a military parent receives orders to change duty stations.
+- Guidelines on what happens if a military parent receives orders to change duty stations.

 - What happens when the military parent returns from a deployment or training.

-Generally, in situations where there is joint custody, and only one parent is in the military, the civilian parent takes care of the children when the service member is on duty.
+Generally, in joint custody situations where only one parent is in the military, the civilian parent takes care of the children when the service member is on duty.

 When the military parent has sole custody, many states consider a transfer or change of custody to the other parent.
-Some courts even allow the military parent's new spouse (if they have remarried) or another family member to take over caring for the child during deployment.
+Some courts even allow the military parent's new spouse (if they have remarried) or another family member to care for the child during deployment.